kshutkin/rollup-extras/plugin-angularjs-template-cache/README.md

     processHtml?: (html: string) => string, // function to process html templates, for example `htmlmin`, not applied when `useImports = true` pluginName?: string, // defaults to '@rollup-extras/plugin-angularjs-template-cache'
-    angularModule?: string, // 'templates' by default, angular module name standalone?: boolean, // true by default, true if we plugin needs to create module and false to just retrieve it module?: string, // 'templates' by default, javascript module name, import not automatically injected into bundle importAngular?: boolean, // default true, defines if it is required to import angular or to use global autoImport?: boolean, // false by default, automatically import generated module (useful for standalone module referenced by name) verbose?: boolean | 'list-filenames', // false by default useImports?: boolean, // false by default, instead of reading files from filesystem generate imports to get them through rollup pipeline. this probably requires additional plugins like `rollup-plugin-html` transformHtmlImportsToUris?: boolean // false by default, if true replaces template content with its Uri when using bare import
+    angularModule?: string, // 'templates' by default, angular module name standalone?: boolean, // true by default, true if the plugin needs to create a module and false to just retrieve it module?: string, // 'templates' by default, javascript module name, import not automatically injected into bundle importAngular?: boolean, // default true, defines if it is required to import Angular or to use a global autoImport?: boolean, // false by default, automatically import generated module (useful for standalone module referenced by name) verbose?: boolean | 'list-filenames', // false by default useImports?: boolean, // false by default, instead of reading files from the filesystem generate imports to get them through rollup pipeline. this probably requires additional plugins like `rollup-plugin-html` transformHtmlImportsToUris?: boolean // false by default, if true replaces template content with its Uri when using bare import
 } | string | string[];
 ```